Abogical/sapper-markdown-template/README.md

 ...so that you can cache them (though you can choose not to, for example if you don't want to cache very large files).

-### contents
+### content
-All contents are under the `contents` folder as markdown files.
+All content are under the `content` folder as markdown files.
 Editing any markdown files under this folder will change the pages on this site.
 Adding folders will also create a heirarchy of pages.

 The template creates JSON files for each markdown file.
 These store the parsing result of the markdown file.
-Their paths is the relative path from the `contents` folder, excluding the `.md` extension.
+Their paths is the relative path from the `content` folder, excluding the `.md` extension.
 Folders also have a JSON file created for them, containing only the list of files and their metadata.

-As an example, the current heirarchy of this site under the `contents` folder is as follows:
+As an example, the current heirarchy of this site under the `content` folder is as follows:
 - `about.md` (About page, controls `/about`, JSON at `/about.json`)
 - `blog` (List of blogs, controls `/blog`, JSON at `blog.json`)
 	- `editing-content.md` (Blog post, controls `/blog/editing-content`, JSON at `/blog/editing-content.json`)